 2).
 Be Very Familiar With Camping

-Being comfortable camping, using tents, your personal gear and clothing are important. you are going using and learn how your body reacts to cold weather and what layers, gloves, boots work for you.
-You need to become very comfortable in all conditions, situations and have a wide range of experience to fall back on.
+Firstly, be comfortable camping and using tents.
+Secondly, you need to be competent managing your personal gear and clothing.
+Thirdly, you need to learn how your body reacts to cold weather and what layers, gloves, boots work for you.
+Finally, you need to become very comfortable in all conditions, situations and have a wide range of experience to fall back on.
 How is your camp craft? you will need need to be very proficient in managing yourself in a range of mountain environments.

 3).
 The Battle on Mount Everest is the Altitude

-The low levels of oxygen can be lethal and everyone responds differently to the low levels of oxygen.
-The more experience you have in low oxygen environments the better prepared you will be.
-I know people who’s altitude limit is 10,000 feet.
-I know other who can safely go above 17,000 feet and again other people who can break the 23,000 feet mark.
+Everyone responds differently to the low levels of oxygen in particular, the low levels of oxygen can be lethal.
+The more experience you have in low oxygen environments the better prepared you will be when it comes to making decisions at high and extreme altitude.
+I know people who’s altitude limit is 10,000 feet and other people who can not break the 23,000 feet mark.
 You need to know this before you climb Mount Everest.
 You need a personal benchmark in altitude experience so you can be safe moving into extreme altitude.
+In my experience and without a doubt you need have climbed above 25,000 feet before going to Mount Everest.

 I personally believe everyone should be training, preparing and developing the skills needed to be safe.
-Knowing how your body performs at altitude is really important.
-A couple of trips will not tell you this.
-Everyone should be taking a minimum of five years, if not longer to be fully prepared in their goal of climbing Mount Everest.
+Knowing how your body performs at altitude is important.
+A couple of trips to 17,000 /19,000 feet will not tell you this.
+Everyone should be consider having more experience not less when it comes to climbing Everest.
+More experience means more confidence and knowledge so you can make good decisions at extreme altitude.

 Some Mountains you Should Consider Before Climbing Mount Everest